tytydraco/yessleep/out/Cinnamon.md

 "You absolutely have a thing."

-She smiled again and turned the laptop back around.
+She smiled and turned the laptop back around.

 "I've been thinking maybe part-time.
 Or consulting.
 Something small."